-Habitat requirements for Bombus crotchii are open grassland and scrub habitats while requirements for Bombus occidentalis occidentalis are meadows and grasslands with abundant floral resources (Hatfield et al., 2018).
+Habitat requirements for Bombus crotchii are open grassland and scrub habitats while requirements for Bombus occidentalis are meadows and grasslands with abundant floral resources (Hatfield et.
+Al. 2018).
 The project area is a closed-canopy forest with neither meadows, open grassland, nor scrub habitat contained within.
+One area of the project is adjacent to Bob Woods Meadow.
+The meadow will not be treated as part of this project and is not within the project boundaries.

-Thinning and burning forested areas may increase bumble bee forage potential for bees since flowering plants such as ceanothus have been observed revegetating under the forest canopy after mastication and broadcast burning of a nearby selection harvested THP.
-Herbicide application may be used to treat invasive weed populations in order to promote native plants, and native floral resources will not be treated with herbicides.
+Thinning and burning forested areas adjacent to Bob Woods Meadow may increase bumble bee forage potential for bees occupying the adjacent meadow since flowering plants such as ceanothus have been observed revegetating under the forest canopy after mastication and broadcast burning of a nearby selection harvested THP.
+Herbicide application may be used to treat invasive weed populations in order to promote native plants, but its use will not significantly reduce floral resources adjacent to bumble bee habitat.